-This scholarship is for new faculty to attend the Family Medicine Congressional Conference in Washington, DC for the purpose of learning advocacy skills for personal and academic career development.
+This scholarship is for new faculty to attend the Family Medicine Advocacy Summit in Washington, DC for the purpose of learning advocacy skills for personal and academic career development.
 The application period opens in the fall.

 Advocacy makes a real difference for patients and for family medicine, and it's easier than you think.
 By attending this conference and participating in this scholarship program you will:

 - Acquire a better understanding of family medicine's current legislative issues